Horseracing Punter resources

 The team at Cleeve

-A pretty obvious one to start with.
+A pretty obvious one.
 We use Oddschecker to check prices across the board and also to see who has extra place promotions.
 But the 'my bets' is also a useful tool if you're having a multiple and want to see which bookie is giving you the best odds... we did a video that shows you how this works.

 For a free racing site, it's hard to beat the Sporting Life.
 We use the racecards a lot but the most important function for us is the race video replays to watch races when looking at previous form.